 And I roasted her in a 48″ stainless steel convection gas range with matching hood.

-Don’t look back.
+And don’t look back.
 Not once.

 Not when it’s love.